Last updated on February 22, 2024

 From the corporate world to the artist or the homeschooled experimenting in their back yard, each winemaker has their own story but the common thread, a love for wine.
 They are so intrigued; they must experience the process of making wine.

-Some of last year’s winery discoveries that will be participating this year’s Garagiste Wine Festival include:
+Some of last year’s winery discoveries will be participating in this year’s Garagiste Wine Festival include:

 Dusty Nabor Wines

 The colorful labels brought me over to Dusty Nabor.
 Based out of Westlake Village, the artwork speaks of the wine within.
 “The florist” a perfect transition for tasting Viognier.
 The florals in this wine seem enhanced by what we see on the label.
 In the case of the Grenache, the “Paper Plane” label colors make me think of the hues that come forth as I sip the wine.
 I was also impressed with the Rosé a blend of Cabernet Sauvignon, Grenache, and Petite Sirah.

 Alex Russan is not new to the wine business because he distributes sherry and owns a Spanish wine import business.
 The wine that struck my fancy was the Metrick Wines Mourvédre Futernick Vineyard, El Dorado AVA.
 Think red in a Rosé dress.
 The grapes are picked early like a Rosé yet fermentation takes place on skins like a red.
 This wine makes a fabulous summer wine with its lighter and very refreshing demeanor.
 The wine ages in concrete.